 A rough guide to cooking pork loin is about 20 to 25 minutes per pound.
 However, I recommend having a quick chat with the gentleman behind the counter (or the farmer himself) as you’re buying the meat.
 He’ll be happy to tell you how long a particular piece of meat will take to cook, and at what temperature you should cook it.

 If you’re really lucky, he may even give you a couple of tips on how to prepare and serve the pork loin you just bought.
-These are the guys in the know when it comes to meat, and I have yet to talk to one that did not want to share their knowledge and expertise with me.
+These are the folks in the know when it comes to meat, and I have yet to talk to one that did not want to share their knowledge and expertise with me.
 Take advantage of this opportunity to learn from the best!